Skip to contents

 poly_ids = "msoa11cd", var_ids = "leb_est")

-Finally, the Figure below displays the grids associated with each of the possible combinations of the parameters type and by_polygon when calling the sf_to_spm function.
+For the sake of comparison, the Figure below displays the grids associated with each of the possible combinations of the parameters type and by_polygon when calling the sf_to_spm function.

 References